 The Interview

 Make the interviewee feel comfortable beforehand, if possible.
 Offer him or her some tea or water.
 Build some rapport so the person isn’t over-thinking what questions you might ask.
-If applicable, before the official interview, chat it up with small talk (but steer clear of your interview questions) by asking “How was your flight?”
-“Where are you from?”
-“How is your day?”
+If applicable, before the official interview, chat it up with small talk (but steer clear of your interview questions) - "How is your day?"
+"How was your flight?"
+“Where are you from originally?”

 If an interviewee doesn’t fully answer your question, it may be for a multitude of reasons, including he/she a) might not understand the question, b) doesn’t want to, c) may ramble and forget the question, and d) can’t due to lack of knowledge on the subject.